nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 ### Common classes

 Classes that are used by multiple components:
-* CommonMethods: Stores methods that are used by multiple components
+* `CommonMethods`: Stores methods that are used by multiple components
-* Constants: Stores constants
+* `Constants`: Stores constants
-* Messages: Stores strings that are printed by the UI
+* `Messages`: Stores strings that are printed by the `UI`
-* DashboardCommands: Enum of commands that can be used outside a module
+* `DashboardCommands`: Enum of commands that can be used outside a module
-* ModuleCommands: Enum of commands that can be used inside a module
+* `ModuleCommands`: Enum of commands that can be used inside a module

 &nbsp;